|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-The perfect comfort food on a cold winter's day, this hearty potato stew is filled with delicious pork, bacon, white wine, fresh herbs and of course, potatoes.
-Serve with freshly made biscuits or crusty bread.
+The perfect comfort food on a cold winter's day, this hearty potato stew is filled with delicious pork, bacon, white wine, fresh herbs, and of course, potatoes.
+A filling lunch or satisfying dinner, this stew is remenicient of a deconstructed loaded potato, or can be considered the best potato soup you've ever tasted.
+Serve with a green salad and freshly made biscuits or crusty bread for a complete meal.

 - 1 large onion (cut into 1-inch chunks)